sljohnsondev/school-finder/README.md

 ## School Finder 2.0 (still being developed)
 ### A webbased application that uses a public API of Colorado school data (see my [CDoE_data_api](https://github.com/sljohnson32/CDoE_data_api) repo for more info) and Google Map APIs to help Denver parents find great schools for their kids based on commute time and distance.

-Checkout the live app [here](https://denver-school-finder.herokuapp.com/).
-Please note this application is still in development.
+Checkout a live version of the app being developed [here](https://denver-school-finder.herokuapp.com/).

 ## Installation and Setup Instructions